Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 ### Level 6: Mindless Rage

 You have Immunity to the Charmed and Frightened conditions while your Rage is active.
-If you’re Charmed or Frightened when you enter your Rage, the condition ends on you.
+If you're Charmed or Frightened when you enter your Rage, the condition ends on you.

 ### Level 10: Retaliation